An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Preliminaries

-Strongly regular graphs with parameters $(v, k, \lambda, \mu) = (4t + 1, 2t, t - 1, t)$ are known as \emph{conference graphs}.
-A strongly regular graph is either a conference graph or has all eigenvalues being integers (cf.~\cite[Lemma~10.3.3]{GTM207}).
-In this paper, we always assume that $\Gamma$ is not a conference graph.
+Strongly regular graphs with standard parameters $(v, k, \lambda, \mu) = (4t + 1, 2t, t - 1, t)$ are known as \emph{conference graphs}.
+It is well known that all eigenvalues of a strongly regular graph are integers, unless the graph is a conference graph (see, for example, \cite[Lemma~10.3.3]{GTM207}).
+Throughout this paper, we always assume that $\Gamma$ is not a conference graph.

+We now introduce the notion of generic parameters, which extends the concept of geometric parameters to the real domain.
+The geometric parameters themselves will be discussed in Section~\ref{sec:partialgeo}.
+This extension is advantageous because every strongly regular graph admits (unique) generic parameters.